jcwilk/howkast/README.md

 Gotchas
 -------
-At the moment, this gem is intended for `Ruby 1.9.x` only.
+At the moment, this gem is intended for `Ruby 1.9.x` use only.

 Download
 --------